Wednesday, 18 October

 Breakout Session

-Why D, E and I matters when building inclusive resident services in the community
+Why DE&I matters when building inclusive resident services in the community

 Founding Partner, Cadence Innova